Question: "What is the Wilderness of Sin?"Recommended Resource:

 Located between the oasis of Elim and Mount Sinai, the Wilderness of Sin is mentioned only four times in the Bible, all in connection with the exodus from Egypt.
 Immediately upon arrival in the desolate Wilderness of Sin, the whole community of Israelites began to grumble and complain to Moses and Aaron about the lack of food: “If only we had died by the LORD’s hand in Egypt!
 There we sat around pots of meat and ate all the food we wanted, but you have brought us out into this desert to starve this entire assembly to death” (Exodus 16:3).

 God heard their murmurings, for it was in the Wilderness of Sin that He first provided “bread from heaven” in the form of manna.
 The manna appeared each morning after the dew dried as “thin flakes like frost on the ground” (Exodus 16:14).
-It was white and tasted like coriander seed (verse 31).
+It was white, the color of coriander seed, and it tasted “like wafers made with honey” (verse 31).
 Each person was to gather just what he or she needed for that day and a double portion on the day before the Sabbath (verses 16, 22).
 The manna could be baked into cakes or boiled in pots (verse 23).
 God also sent the Israelites quail in the Wilderness of Sin (verses 12–13).

 In Exodus 17:1, the people of Israel set out from the Wilderness of Sin in stages, arriving next in Rephidim, where there was no water to drink.
 The people complained again, and God brought water from the rock (verses 2–7).
 The only other mention of the Wilderness of Sin is in the book of Numbers as part of the journal Moses kept detailing the Israelite journey from Egypt to their campsite in Moab (Numbers 33:11–12).